au1rey/au1rey.github.io/index.md

 ### Sample Work Products

 I'm available for android java application design..
-Check out [one of my recdent apps](https://github.com/Austin-bryan/YesChef) from a group project at SNHU!
+Check out [one of my recent apps](https://github.com/Austin-bryan/YesChef) from a group project at SNHU!